How to Book Your Honeysuckle Hills Wedding

 April

-April begins the spring wedding season for Honeysuckle Hills, drawing nature lovers and photographers from all over the US.
-It begins with dogwoods and red buds, followed by azaleas, primroses, and roses.
+April begins the spring wedding season for Honeysuckle Hills, drawing nature lovers and photographers from all over the United States.
+It begins with dogwoods and redbuds, followed by azaleas, primroses and roses.
 Depending on the temperatures, our wildflowers at the mountain view are typically blooming by the end of the month.
 Spring does sometimes mean higher chances for rain, but the threat of frost and snow is usually over by April 15th.
-Occasional frosts happen after this date and can affect blooms, but over-all April is a splendid month to get married at Honeysuckle Hills!
+Occasional frosts happen after this date and can affect blooms, but overall, April is a splendid month to get married at Honeysuckle Hills!

 Spring Rod Run April 16th-18th *** HIGH TRAFFIC

-What’s in Bloom: Dogwoods & Red Buds the first week of April, followed by azalea, Roses & wildflowers
+What’s In Bloom: Dogwoods and redbuds the first week of April, followed by azalea, roses and wildflowers.

 Reception Area: Open